 Part III describes the two-phase installation process of how to install Oracle Clusterware and Oracle Database 10g with Real Application Clusters (RAC).
 It also explains how to create RAC databases, and it describes the post-installation tasks.
-The chapters in Part III are:
+Part 3 contains the following chapters: